-We found this job description for dockmasters, those people who take care of boats at the Put-in-Bay Docks and marinas, very interesting.
-DOCKMASTERS – Take care of boats, assist in docking, fendering, getting power and water, moving boats. selling ice, collecting dockage, maintaining the dock, are out in all weather.
+We found this job description for dockmasters, who take care of boats at the Put-in-Bay Docks and marinas, very interesting.
+DOCKMASTERS – Take care of boats, assist in docking, fendering, getting power and water, and moving boats.
+Selling ice, collecting dockage, and maintaining the dock are out in all weather.
 Be aware of the needs of the customers and docks.

 Bayview Ave.
 Gets New Electric Pole

-Workers worked into the night and it wasn’t until shortly after 1 a.m. that the electricity came back on.
-Bayview was still closed the next morning with a Spectrum line on the ground crossing the street.
-That was restrung before noon and the road was reopened after being closed for more than 24 hours.
+Workers worked into the night, and it wasn’t until shortly after 1 a.m. that the electricity came back on.
+Bayview was still closed the following day with a Spectrum line on the ground crossing the street.
+That was restrung before noon, and the road was reopened after being closed for more than 24 hours.
 The new pole looks great.
-Next time you pass by it, slow down and take a close look.
+Next time you pass it, slow down and look closely.
 You’ll like what you see.

 Sandusky Register At It Again